mampfes/hacs_waste_collection_schedule/doc/source/c_trace_de.md

 *(string) (optional)*
 Needed for most municipalities but no all

-**ort**
+**gemeinde**
 *(string) (optional)*
-Needed for some municipalities but no all (can be left empty if same as ort)
+Needed for some municipalities but not all (can be left empty if same as `ort` or unneeded)

 **ortsteil**
 *(string) (optional)*
-Needed only for some municipalities but no all
+Needed only for some municipalities but not all (can be left empty if unneeded)

 **strasse**
 *(string) (required)*